adychn/fast-style-transfer/README.md

 <img src = 'result/tesla3_wave_IN.jpeg'>
 ##### After Batch-Instance Norm
 <img src = 'result/tesla3_wave_BIN.jpeg'>
-##### After Batch-Instance Norm without total variational denoising
+##### After Batch-Instance Norm no total variational denoising
 <img src = 'result/tesla3_wave_BIN_noTVdenoising.jpeg'>

-## Experiments with Faster RCNN
+## Experiment Stylized Image with Object Detection Models
-### About this Faster RCNN model
+### Faster RCNN Model
-The Faster RCNN model I use here is taken from [tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN)(R101-FPN).
+This Faster RCNN model I use here is taken from [tensorpack](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN)(R101-FPN).
 It was trained on COCO train2017 image dataset, and fine-turned from ImageNet pre-trained R101 model, more details can be read in the above link.
 It uses ResNet-101 and FPN(Feature Pyramid Network) as its backbone.

-Batch-Instance normalized images produce vastly higher confidence scores and accurate classification than Instance normalized ones.
-Instance normalized ones are almost unable to be recongized by Faster RCNN.
-However, Batch-Instance normalization still no where close to origial content image performance.
-I think it can be improved upon better training.
+The purpose of running this model on stylized images is to analyze how much of an improvement Batch-Instance Norm, can help detect objects in a stylized image.
+The number belongs with each detection bounding box is the confidence score on its detection.
+As we can see from the images below, Batch-Instance normalized images produce vastly higher confidence scores, and more accurate classification than Instance normalized ones.
+Instance normalized ones are almost unrecongizable by Faster RCNN.
+However, Batch-Instance normalization is still far from to origial content image performance.
+I think it can be improved upon with more epoch training and parameter fine-tuning on the stylized feed forward net with Batch-Instance Norm.
+The below results were produced with no fine turning, and just kept the parameters the same between instance Norm model and batch-instance norm model.

 #### COCO_train2014_000000000471.jpg
 ##### Content Image
 <img src = 'result/FasterRCNN_result/COCO_train2014_000000000471/COCO_train2014_000000000471_f.png'>
-##### After Instance Norm
+##### With Instance Norm
 <img src = 'result/FasterRCNN_result/COCO_train2014_000000000471/COCO_train2014_000000000471_wave_IN_f.png'>
-##### After Batch-Instance Norm
+##### With Batch-Instance Norm no total variational denoising
 <img src = 'result/FasterRCNN_result/COCO_train2014_000000000471/COCO_train2014_000000000471_wave_BIN_f.png'>

 #### COCO_train2014_000000000722.jpg
 ##### Content Image
 <img src = 'result/FasterRCNN_result/COCO_train2014_000000000722/COCO_train2014_000000000722_f.png'>
-##### After Instance Norm
+##### With Instance Norm
 <img src = 'result/FasterRCNN_result/COCO_train2014_000000000722/COCO_train2014_000000000722_wave_IN_f.png'>
-##### After Batch-Instance Norm
+##### With Batch-Instance Norm no total variational denoising
 <img src = 'result/FasterRCNN_result/COCO_train2014_000000000722/COCO_train2014_000000000722_wave_BIN_f.png'>

 #### COCO_train2014_000000001580.jpg